fleetdm/fleet/articles/tales-from-fleet-security-soc2.md

 As you can see, our policies are in our [handbook](https://fleetdm.com/handbook/security-policies#information-security-policy-and-acceptable-use-policy), and we created most of them using this [free set of templates](https://github.com/JupiterOne/security-policy-templates) published by JupiterOne under Creative Commons licensing.

-We kept our policies as basic as possible to ensure everything in them is valuable and achievable.
+We kept our policies as basic as possible to make sure everything in them is valuable and achievable.
 Having policies that state you must do the impossible is a surefire way of getting in trouble!
 The templates we used contained many processes and procedures as well.
 We used the policies and will eventually document more of our procedures in our handbook.

 ## Scope

 Auditors need a description of the system they are auditing.
-While a lot of SOC 2 applies to the entire company, such as policies and human resource processes, the more technical aspects of SOC 2 should be applied where it makes sense.
+While a lot of SOC 2 applies to the entire company, such as policies and human resource processes, the more technical aspects of SOC 2 should be used where it makes sense.

 Fleet is a self-hosted application we distribute.
 We also make Orbit, which is an osquery runtime and autoupdater.
 We host automatic updates for people using Orbit.
 While this system is simple at a technical level, it is also critical from a security point of view.
-That's why we picked it as the system we wanted to get a SOC 2 report for.
+That's why we picked it as the system for which we wanted to get a SOC 2 report.

 Why is the hosted Fleet automatic update service critical?
 As it delivers files, an attacker could leverage it to deliver malware to Orbit users.
 That is something we work hard to prevent and will continuously improve.
 You can read more about how we handle updates with [The Update Framework](https://fleetdm.com/docs/deploying/fleetctl-agent-updates#securing-updates) in the [Fleet documentation](https://fleetdm.com/docs/deploying/fleetctl-agent-updates#securing-updates).

 After picking this system to be audited, it became evident that critical tools such as GitHub, where our code (and much more) is stored, reviewed, and built, would need to be well secured.
 Thankfully, we had done much of the security work before SOC 2.
 This allowed us to focus on documentation and policies.

-If you want to get your own SOC 2 report, ensure you get it for the systems where your customers are most concerned about security.
+If you want to get your own SOC 2 report, make sure you get it for the systems where your customers are most concerned about security.
 That way, the information in the report is relevant to their vendor management needs.
 Requesting a compliance report from a vendor and receiving one with a scope utterly unrelated to what you use is a waste of time!

 ## Tools